commercialhaskell/stack/doc/GUIDE.md

 > A package is identified by a globally-unique package name, which consists of one or more alphanumeric words separated by hyphens.
 To avoid ambiguity, each of these words should contain at least one letter.
-Chaos will result if two distinct packages with the same name are installed on the same system.

 (From the [Cabal users guide](https://www.haskell.org/cabal/users-guide/developing-packages.html#developing-packages))